hyperledger/aries-rfcs/concepts/0104-delegatable-credentials/README.md

 ### Sample use case

+Many use cases exist for delegating with verifiable credentials:

+* Company A wants to delegate to B (a vendor of HR services) the management of A's employees, including the issuance of employee-of-A credentials that are in turn used to act on behalf of A.
+* A scientific organization that operates exploratory drones wants to delegate pilot privileges to some staff members, and maintenance privileges to other staff members.
+* A parent wants to delegate medical care decisions to a babysitter for a few hours.

-Many use cases could be described.
-We chose the following one as being a good test of all the characteristics we want.
+Although these situations sound different, their underlying characteristics are surprisingly similar--and so are those of other use cases we've identified.
+We therefore chose a single situation as being prototypical.
+If we address it well, our solution will embodies all the characteristics we want.
+The situation is this:

 ![use case diagram](use-case.png)
 >Note: see [here](https://docs.google.com/presentation/d/1lMHHvsHDrP8j3_WUf5bFK1eFYCILue1l9jhnfR_mLVY/edit) for original images.

+#### Delegation Chain

 The national headquarters of Ur Wheelz (a car rental company) issues a verifiable credential, C1, to its regional office in Houston, authorizing Ur Wheelz Houston to rent, maintain, sell, drive, and delegate driving privileges to customers, for certain cars owned by the national company.